bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 ## Friendly Reminder

 Don't fret or get anxious.
 This is a no-pressure assessment designed to help us discover better ways to help you move forward in your learning.
-This is NOT a pass/fail situation.

 ## Start by forking and cloning this repository.